giselle-ferreira/java-exception-treatment/README.md

 >## About
-Java programa developed to simulate bank account withdraw and exception treatment.
+Java program developed to simulate a bank account withdraw with exception treatment.

 <br/>